Elise Bartlett

 Elise Bartlett (born Elise Bartlett Porter; October 5, 1897 – May 22, 1947) was an American actress who appeared in numerous stage productions throughout the 1920s and 1930s, as well as several feature films, including the 1929 film Show Boat.
 She was born into a rich and aristocratic family.

-Bartlett's several marriages were well reported during her life, which included to Joseph Schildkraut, who she divorced in 1930, Horace Liveright which lasted just several months and later Michel Picard.
+Bartlett's several marriages were well-reported during her life, which included Joseph Schildkraut, who she divorced in 1930, Horace Liveright which lasted just several months, and later Michel Picard.
 She died in May 1947 of alcoholism.

 Early life

-Born in Union City, Tennessee, Bartlett grew up in Pittsburgh, Pennsylvania, where she lived with her parents and an African-American house servant named Sarah Garnell.
+Born in Union City, Tennessee, Bartlett grew up in Pittsburgh, Pennsylvania, where she lived with her parents Madison and Ella and an African-American house servant named Sarah Garnell.
 She was educated at a convent in Paris and returned to the United States in May 1914.
 She had always wanted to perform on stage since she was a baby.
 She used the first two parts of her name for her stage name, dropping her surname of Porter.
 From watching her first play at Nixon's Theater, her big ambition was to then become an actress, dreaming of "seeing her name in electric bulbs on Broadway."
-She learnt various languages to perfection outside her stage career, including German, French, Spanish as well as her native English and would spend considerable time studying, as well as training in singing, fencing and dancing.
+She learnt various languages to perfection outside her stage career, including German, French, Spanish as well as her native English, and would spend considerable time studying, as well as training in singing, fencing, and dancing.

 Career

 Among Bartlett's earliest reported play credits were in Here Comes The Bride and The Gipsy Trail in May 1918, the latter of which she was described as being "a lovely young girl".
 She appeared alongside Leo Carrillo in a production of The Bad Man, changing her gown several times as she did not feel her choices matched the mood she wanted to convey.
 In May 1930, she presided over a meeting of notable stage stars in a campaign to increase support for the Civic Repertory Theater.

 Bartlett lived in California for six years before moving to New York and appeared in 13 plays, such as Pagan Lady.
 Throughout 1934–1936, she had a hiatus in her stage career of around two years due to her interest in tung trees and she became "intensely interested" in their development during a visit to the family's summer residence in Florida.
 She stated that she was likely to return for an engagement in Chicago in 1936 and planned to remain an actress "for another five years."

-She featured in the film Show Boat, as well as stage productions So To Bed, Lilliom and Children of the Moon to name a few.
+She was featured in the film Show Boat, as well as stage productions So To Bed, Lilliom and Children of the Moon to name a few.